gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - transformed prior organization can remain historically real even when it no longer governs the present slice
 - transformed prior organization can recur across multiple slices as sub-threshold pressure before any true relational reopening is warranted
 - transformed prior organization can accumulate as strengthening recurrent sub-threshold pressure before any true relational reopening is warranted
+- transformed prior organization can hold the field in a near-threshold boundary state without triggering immediate transition into renewed relation or continued independence

 So memory here is not merely archival retention.